Neiou8/Neepu-Slides-Template/README.md

 # neepu-slides
-Here are the slides forNortheast Electric Power University.
+Here are the slides tamplate for Northeast Electric Power University.
 You should be able to compile the source files by: xelatex neepubeamer.tex with TeX Live 2019.

 If there are any problems, report it to me, either by opening new issues on github, or just emailing me: